EgbieAndersonUku1/job_diary/README.md

 # job_diary

-Web Technology used:  Flask,
+Web Technology used  Flask

-DataBase used:  Mongodb,
+DataBase used used Mongodb.

-ORM :  pymongo,
+ORM used pymongo.

-language : Python
+language Python 2.7.

-I sometimes work for a company that enables to me travel all over London.
-My boss Simon and Claire often send me to different places in London e.g Wembley, St JohnWoods As a person who works all over London different places sometimes each week I sometimes find it hard to keep track of the different locations that I have worked at.
-I often used Excel to keep track of my job outgoings including my pay.
-This has resulted in a huge Excel file that sometimes difficult to navigate especially if looking for a specific month or job.
+I sometimes work for a company that enables me to travel all over London in order to work with different companies.
+The location sent to me by bosses Simon and Claire can vary from week to week or month to month e.g Wembley, St JohnWoods, Twickenham, to name but a few.
+So in order to keep track of my job outgoings I often use Excel to keep track of the different locations that I have worked at or will work out.
+This includes the pay, the time, the length of the job and various aspect relating to the job.
+But like everything in life there is a downside and this is no different.
+This particular downside comes in the form of a huge Excel spreadsheet that is sometimes difficult to navigate especially if I looking for a specific month or a job.

-This is my primary reason for creating this web application and when finished and will keep a record of all the different locations that I have worked along with the daily and weekly pay, present and future places that I am going to be working at, job title, description, etc and anything I could not acheive in Excel.
+This is my primary reason for creating this web application which enables me to track my outgoings by keeping a record of all the different locations that I have worked.
+This includes the pay, future jobs, etc. By including a web interface this adds abstraction and encapulsation and allow me to access jobs by their attributes e.g. by title, pay, months while hiding the unecssary details.

-Along with an easy web interface, search parameter that will all be built using HTML, CSS and Bootstrap.
-Giving the application a nice look and feel and thus enable me to query jobs by either months, days, hours, pay, dates, etc.

-It will also send me an email to remind when the day gets close to a place I am going to work at.
-Although the program is run on your local computer.
-It still needs the internet to fully utilise the Bootstrap module as it uses CDN which requires internet access.
+I have used CDN bootstrap to give it a more polish interface.
+This also means it needs access to the internet in order to render the graphics the way it was intended.

 Run program

-Terminal 1  python run.py runserver
+Terminal 1  python run.py runserver.
-Terminal 2  sudo mongod (this starts the server)
+Terminal 2  sudo mongod (this starts the server).

-Finally run 127.0.0.1:5000
+Finally run 127.0.0.1:5000.